Published: August 21, 2020 | Last Updated: May 26, 2025

 Anton Bauer Gold Mounts

-What many cinematographers refer to as the Anton Bauer (or AB) mount is called the Gold Mount.
+Many cinematographers call the Anton Bauer (or AB) mount the Gold Mount.

 However, because the Gold Mount is more or less the industry standard, the Anton Bauer brand name has become a shorthand for the mount.